Determination of Residency Status for Tuition Purposes

 - Successfully completed a GED test (list test date)

-- Resided in CO for the three years preceding the proposed first semester of enrollment at a CO college (list specific years of residence)
+- Resided in CO for the 12 months preceding the proposed first semester of enrollment at a CO college (list specific years of residence)

 New students seeking in-state status who are unable to answer either of the above series of questions will need to answer all questions on the residency section of the admissions application.
 If a student is under the age of 23 and not otherwise emancipated via marriage, having a dependent or having been in military service, then CO statute requires parental information to determine the student’s residency status.
 A student under the age of 23 may be granted in-state tuition based on their parental information as long as the parent meets Colorado in-state statute requirements and the student is not otherwise emancipated as previously mentioned.
 All questions in the residency section of the admissions application should be answered with parent information in this case.